drui9/autogram/README.md

     """
     max, min and floor are example functions, whose arguments are the numbers.

-    You basically wanna trigger the event handler for termination in your end, so that your threads terminate.
-    Then you can call this function, with your custom callable function which executes your own code.
     """
     ```
 - Added a background ngrok server with pyngrok
 - Added onStart(*args) handler which can be used to start the bot.
-- Autogram has a reusable ThreadPoolExecutor using a .toThread(*args) method
+- Autogram has a reusable ThreadPoolExecutor using a .toThread(*args) method that takes kwarg which is a callbackfunction
 - save_config and load_config available from Autogram. onStart calls load_config implicitly

 ## Deprecated features